bmc/markwrap/index.md

    are building with Scala 2.8.0 or 2.8.1.
 See the [SBT cross-building][] page for details.

-2. You *must* specify the `tristanhunt.com` and `ScalaToolsSnapshots`.
-   Similarly, you must provide the dependencies on Knockoff and Mylyn.
+2. You must provide the dependencies on PegDown and Mylyn.
 Even though those additional repositories and artifacts are in the published MarkWrap Maven `pom.xml`, SBT will not read them.
 Under the covers, SBT uses [Apache Ivy][] for dependency management, and Ivy doesn't extract